+Punctuation: there is an error with punctuation.
 Spelling: A misspelled word may be underlined with a squiggle.
-Aa

-Capital letters: You there is a capital check missing, or in the miss wrong place. sor
+Capital letters: there is a capital missing, or in the wrong place.
 You may have to check a sentence for a missing word, or something that doesn't make sense.